sysprog21/mado/README.md

 In addition, the framebuffer device can be assigned via the environment variable `FRAMEBUFFER`.

-To run demo program with the neat-vnc backend:
+To run demo program with the VNC backend:

 ```shell
 $ ./demo-vnc
 ```

-It would launch the vnc server.
-You could use any VNC client to connect with given IP address(default is "127.0.0.1") and port (default is 5900), you could assign the IP address via the environment variable `MADO_VNC_HOST` and the port via `MADO_VNC_PORT`
+This will start the VNC server.
+You can use any VNC client to connect using the specified IP address (default is `127.0.0.1`) and port (default is `5900`).
+The IP address can be set using the `MADO_VNC_HOST` environment variable, and the port can be configured using `MADO_VNC_PORT`.

 ## License